 An EAS report or a basic consultation report that is less than one year old.
 Exception: An EAS or basic consultation report is not required if the customer is to evaluate a video magnifier (also known as a closed-circuit television or CCTV) and the magnifier does not connect to a computer system;

-A typing score of at least 30 words per minute (wpm)—or a waiver of the typing speed from ATU; and
+and

 A valid service authorization.

-To refer a customer to evaluate braille products (including braille displays and notetakers), the VR counselor must also include:

-A braille reading speed test score of at least 50 words per minute (wpm); or

-A waiver of the braille speed from ATU.

 The evaluator must:

 maintain a one-to-one evaluator-to-customer ratio;